Info Agency Main Banner Content

 How do I apply?

 Applications are available online or by mail, or can be picked up at any Division of Family Resources (DFR) office.
 Call 1-877-GET-HIP-9 to learn more about the application process or click here to find your local DFR office.

 Can the member receive help paying for their required contribution?

-HIP 2.0 will retain the HIP program policy to allow employers and non-profit organizations to contribute to the individual’s required monthly contribution.
-In HIP 2.0, employers and non-profits can contribute any amount up to the full contribution amount.
-In addition, the health plans may implement a rewards program that allows members to "earn" additional dollars in their POWER account.
-Total contributions may not exceed the members required contribution to their POWER account.
+Employers and non-profit organizations can contribute to the individual’s required monthly contribution up to the full contribution amount.
+Total contributions may not exceed the member’s projected required annual contribution to their POWER account.

 How do I find a provider?
 Can I keep my doctor?

 If you are an enrolled HIP member, you should call your health plan (Anthem, CareSource, MDwise or MHS) or go online to their website to research which providers are in that health plan's network.
 Members can also call 1-877-GET-HIP-9 and ask.